Covering a concert with Fuji X-E2

 Some people are easy on the eyes; no matter what I do, many potential clients will never see me as compared to some of my competitors.
 No amount of plastic surgery will make me Brad Pitt or Adam Levine.

-Sometimes you are not the right person just based on your gender.
+In 1993, John Gray wrote the trendy book Men Are from Mars, Women Are from Venus.
+One great quote from the book is, “Men are motivated when they feel needed, while women are motivated when they feel cherished.”
+Sometimes, you are not the right person based on your gender.
 So yes, some people break this rule for anything you can mention.
-The point is if someone is looking for a woman because of their comfort level for this particular job and I tried to get the job, I would have a difficult road ahead to get them to see me as capable of doing the job.
+The point is, if someone is looking for a woman because of their comfort level for this particular job and I try to get it, I will have a difficult road ahead to get them to see me as capable of doing the job.
+I could go on and on, giving many examples of things that are just out of your control.
+So, what is a better use of our time?
+What can you do that you can control?

 How you look